Help debunk these common hunger myths.

-FACT: More than 41 million people face hunger in the United States.
+FACT: 40 million people face hunger in the United States.
 That’s more people than the entire population of Canada.
 And it means that across our nation, people simply can’t make ends meet.
 High housing costs, rising food prices, and unexpected expenses have left millions unable to stretch their dollars far enough.
 Sometimes they can put a warm meal on the table after a long day—and sometimes they go to bed hungry.

 MYTH: People who face hunger in America are typically homeless and unemployed.

 FACT: Most of the households we serve are not homeless, and they have at least one working adult.
 Even with a job and a place to call home, many people struggle to get by due to challenges like underemployment, stagnant wages and rising costs of living.
 According to a recent report by the Federal Reserve Board, if faced with a $400 emergency expense, 40% of American adults would either need to borrow money, sell something, or not be able to pay their bills.
 Feeding America is committed to helping households weather life’s storms.
 When the car breaks down, a health emergency happens or a hurricane hits, we make sure people have the food they need to get back on their feet.